elopio/docs/source/includes/_callAPI.md

 #### **Returns:**

 * (string) Ethereum contract address of the Parent Universe for the specified Universe.
-If this is called on a Genesis Universe, it will return `0`, as Genesis Universes do not have a Parent Universe.
+If the Universe does not have a Parent Universe (that is, it is a [Genesis Universe](#genesis-universe)), the address "0x0000000000000000000000000000000000000000" will be returned.

 ### augur.api.Universe.getPreviousFeeWindow(p, callback)